ty-labs/randiverse.nvim/README.md

 # Configuration🏗️

-Dummy Text
+All but the simplest commands have configurations to affect their base behavior as well as customize it to your own needs.

+Additionally, each of the keymaps have changeable behavior and keymaps to whatever you desire (default is there).

 # Contributing✍️

-I've included what I hope is a decent starter + decent defaults; however, I'm always looking for new random text commands + new flags/enhancements that people think are useful.
+I've included what I hope is a decent starter + reasonable defaults (ported over pretty much everything from 'Random Everything' and then some); however, I'm always looking for new random text commands + new flags/enhancements that people think are useful.
 Feel free to mark and issue on the project or try handling it yourself!
 Thanks!

 # Shoutouts📢